 Are you the Salesforce Admin for your nonprofit?
-Was that always meant to be your role, or is it one you’re assuming because #multiplehats?
+Was that always the intention, or is it the case now because #multiplehats?

 We have a phrase for those in the latter.
-We call you “accidental admins”, because so often that’s what nonprofit database administration is.
-It’s also how many of us got our start in Salesforce land.
+We call you “accidental admins”, because so often that’s what nonprofit database administration is!
+It’s also how many of us got our start in Salesforce.

 1.The Power of Us Hub